19hours/sg-statutes/Acts/Legal Profession Act.md

 [15/89; 41/93]

-(3) Any Judge of the Supreme Court, the Attorney-General or the Institute may at any time refer to the Society any information touching upon the conduct of an advocate and solicitor and the Council shall —
+(3) Any Judge of the Supreme Court, Judicial Commissioner of the Supreme Court, Senior Judge of the Supreme Court or International Judge of the Supreme Court, the Attorney-General or the Institute may at any time refer to the Society any information touching upon the conduct of an advocate and solicitor and the Council shall —

 (a) refer the matter to the Chairman of the Inquiry Panel; or

-(b) where the Judge, the Attorney-General or the Institute requests that the matter be referred to a Disciplinary Tribunal, apply to the Chief Justice to appoint a Disciplinary Tribunal.
+(b) where the Judge, Judicial Commissioner, Senior Judge or International Judge, the Attorney-General or the Institute requests that the matter be referred to a Disciplinary Tribunal, apply to the Chief Justice to appoint a Disciplinary Tribunal.

 [30/86; 15/89; 41/93; 35/2001; 19/2008]

 [Act 3 of 2012 wef 01/04/2012]

+[Act 40 of 2014 wef 01/01/2015]

+[Act 40 of 2014 wef 01/01/2015]

 (3A) Notwithstanding subsections (1A), (2) and (3), where any complaint is made to the Society of, the Council wishes to refer any information touching upon, or any Judge of the Supreme Court has referred any information to the Society touching upon, the conduct of an advocate and solicitor who is registered by the Attorney-General under section 130N to practise Singapore law in a Joint Law Venture or its constituent foreign law practice, a Qualifying Foreign Law Practice or a licensed foreign law practice and who at the time of the conduct did not practise in any Singapore law practice —